Guto Bebb: Controversies

 Bebb employed his wife as a part-time office manager.
 In August 2017, he was accused of nepotism, having made the appointment just before a parliamentary ban on such practices came into force.
 Some sections of the media had previously criticised the practice of MPs employing family members, as unfair to other potential candidates.
 Though MPs who were first elected in 2017 have been banned from employing family members, the move was not retrospective: Bebb's employment of his wife remained lawful.

 In August 2013, it was reported that Bebb had claimed the third highest food and drinks expenses claim in the country and the highest overall expenses claim for an MP in North Wales.
 He responded that all his claims were within the revised expenses regulations.
 In October 2012, he was criticised for claiming expenses for first-class tickets when he travelled by rail, despite official guidance from parliamentary watchdog IPSA – set up in the wake of the 2009 expenses scandal – saying politicians should "consider value for money" when booking tickets.
 However, he argued that his claims were permissible under the expenses rules and that the first class tickets were cheaper than some standard class tickets available.

 Bebb attracted media notice for using controversial language against critical constituents.
 In 2014, he entered a dispute with an Aberconwy constituent after an exchange on Twitter, leading to media criticism of negative comments he made about Asperger's syndrome.

 In April 2015, argumentative emails between Bebb and his local Conservative Party Association chairman were leaked and reported by the BBC.
 Bebb was accused of lack of loyalty and support to the Welsh Conservatives, for not living in the constituency and for being egocentric.
 Bebb replied that the chairman was a "disgrace" and his own work was in line with advice from the national Conservative Party.

 European Union

 Bebb was opposed to Brexit before the 2016 EU membership referendum.
 He retained Aberconwy in the 2017 general election with a small majority of 635 votes.

 On 16 July 2018, Bebb voted against the government on the Taxation (Cross Border Trade) Bill, so resigning as Minister for Defence Procurement by convention of the payroll vote.
 He also backed the People's Vote campaign for a public vote on the final Brexit deal, co-founding the Right to Vote group in early 2019.
 Bebb's withdrawal as minister left him free to endorse a second referendum on Brexit.

+Post parliamentary career

+Since 2020 Bebb has been employed by the Farmers' Union of Wales, first as managing director of its insurance services and since 2021 as the managing director of the whole union.

+Between 2024 and 2025 he was the interim chair of the Welsh language broadcaster S4C.